1960 Ethiopian coup attempt

-The 1960 Ethiopian coup d'etat attempt (Amharic: የታህሳሱ ግርግር) was an attempted coup d'etat and a series of shootouts in the Ethiopian Empire on 13 December 1960 against Emperor Haile Selassie.
-The Council of the Revolution, four conspirators led by brothers Germame Neway and Brigadier General Mengistu Neway, commander of the Kebur Zabagna (Imperial Bodyguard), sought to overthrow the Emperor during a state visit to Brazil in order to install a progressive government.
+The 1960 Ethiopian coup attempt (የታህሳሱ ግርግር, translated "the December riot") was a failed coup d'état perpetrated against Emperor Haile Selassie on 13 December 1960 by the Council of the Revolution, a cabal of four conspirators led by brothers Germame Neway and Brigadier General Mengistu Neway, commander of the Kebur Zabagna (Imperial Guard), that sought to overthrow the Emperor during a state visit to Brazil in order to install a progressive government.
 The coup leaders declared the beginning of a new government under the rule of Haile Selassie's eldest son, Crown Prince Asfaw Wossen, that would address the numerous economic and social problems Ethiopia faced.
 The Council gained control of most of the capital city, Addis Ababa, and took several ministers and other important people hostage.

+The coup was put down following a violent confrontation with the imperial army and air force.
 After its initial success, the majority of the military and populace quickly aligned against the coup, and by 17 December loyalists had regained control of Addis Ababa.
 At least 300 people were killed during the coup, including most of the conspirators.

 The coup attempt is considered the most serious threat to Haile Selassie's rule between 1941 and his deposition in 1974 during the Ethiopian Revolution.

 Background

+In the 1950s, discontent grew within Ethiopia toward Emperor Haile Selassie’s imperial regime.
+Many members of the aristocracy became frustrated with the empire's stagnation and limitations.
+The government's repression and prohibition of autonomous organizations stifled any reformist movements within the ruling class.
+Although many elites recognized the need for serious reform, Emperor Selassie refused to tolerate any form of protest, especially organized efforts.
+Even influential Ethiopian families feared the regime's extensive network of spies and the emperor’s potential reaction to dissent, creating an atmosphere of fear among the ruling class.

 Germame Neway, widely seen as the motivator of the coup, was a high-ranking civil servant who was serving as a district governor in Ethiopia's provinces.
 Germame was a progressive and activist governor who was frustrated in his attempts to improve the standard of living of the subjects in the districts he was assigned to govern, and grew to resent the absolutist and feudal central government under Emperor Haile Selassie.
 When Germame had attempted to encourage the Oromo inhabitants of Wellamu to build roads, bridges, and schools, he was opposed by the local landlords who agitated for his replacement.
 Germame was then reassigned to Jijiga, where he "was immediately confronted with the abject poverty and underdevelopment of the region and with obvious signs of official neglect."
-Concludes Bahru Zewde, "The obstruction he encountered even in these remote posts convinced him of the need for change, and he began to work with his brother to that end."
+Bahru Zewde concluded, "The obstruction he encountered even in these remote posts convinced him of the need for change, and he began to work with his brother to that end."